DFE-Digital/get-into-teaching-crm-exports/docs/fields.md

 The `PII risk` column is an estimation of how risky the data is from the point of view of identifying a candidate, from 0 (no risk) to 3 (identifiable).

 We aim to maintain this overall risk at zero.
+Zero means that nobody should be identifiable using just the information here.

 ## `git.mailing_list_subscriptions`